BradleyRoss/ObjectiveC-Examples/BRossTools/BRossTools/MDFILE.md

 * "Official MIDI Specifications", MIDI&trade; Association, [https://www.midi.org/specifications/midi1-specifications](https://www.midi.org/specifications/midi1-specifications)  -- You will need to join the MIDI&trade; Association before you can download the files.
 However, there is a free membership level.

+* ["Discover MIDI", imitone](https://imitone.com/discover-midi/) -- This appears to be the best laid-out guide to MIDI that I have seen to this date.
+The amount of information on programming is limited, but should help to explain the Apple documentation for CoreMidi.

 * "MIDI Tutorial For Programmers", Carnegie Mellon University [https://www.cs.cmu.edu/~music/cmsip/readings/MIDI%20tutorial%20for%20programmers.html](https://www.cs.cmu.edu/~music/cmsip/readings/MIDI%20tutorial%20for%20programmers.html) -- Warning: Files with URL's like this have a habit of vanishing without warning.